mpuerta004/GnossDeustoOnto/README.md

 * detection of synergies in R&D between universities.
 * transfer of R&D results to companies.
 * efficiency in the management of research.

-by creating a research management system with semantic capacities based on semantic open data and that will provide a global view of the research data contained in the Spanish University System.
+* by creating a research management system with semantic capacities based on semantic open data and that will provide a global view of the research data contained in the Spanish University System.

-## Documentación
+## Documentation

 ### `roh`